bio-ontology-research-group/DL2Vec/README.md

 2. `association_file`: file contains entity-class associations
 3. `outfile`: output file contains the embedding model

-If one of these two mandatory files is missing, an error message will be displayed <br>
+If one of these two mandatory files is missing, an error message will be displayed.

-you can also specify the following optional arguments:<br>
+You can also specify the following optional arguments:<br>
-1. `-h/--help` show the help message and exit
+- `-h/--help` show the help message and exit
-2. `-window_size` : window size for Word2Vec
+- `-window_size` : window size for Word2Vec
-3. `-mincount` minimum count value for Word2Vec
+- `-mincount` minimum count value for Word2Vec
-4. `-entity_list`: the entity file in which each entity need to start the random walk and generate the embedding
+- `-entity_list`: the entity file in which each entity need to start the random walk and generate the embedding

 ## The main embedding learning process